RazvanUngureanu02/DevOps-Tasks/II. Dockerize calculator/README.md

 Response:

 json
-Copy
-Edit
 {
   "result": 6
 }

 GET /
 Returns a web interface for calculator operations.

-Manual Build (Optional)
+## Manual Build (Optional)
 To test locally without pulling from Docker Hub:

-bash
-Copy
-Edit
 docker build -t calculator .
 docker run -p 8080:8080 calculator

 GitHub Actions Automation
+GitHub Actions CI/CD pipeline is configured to:

-Triggered on push to the main branch
+Trigger on push to the main branch

+Build the Docker image using the Dockerfile

-Builds Docker image with the current commit hash
+Tag the image using the current commit hash

-Pushes the image to Docker Hub: alexandruungureanu/calculator
+Push the image to Docker Hub: alexandruungureanu/calculator

+Workflow file location:
-Defined in .github/workflows/docker-image.yml
+.github/workflows/docker-image.yml

-Dockerfile Summary
+## Dockerfile Summary
-dockerfile
-Copy
-Edit
 FROM python:3.10-slim
 WORKDIR /app
 COPY calculator.py /app/